Four Commanderies of Han: Han dynasty

-When Gojoseon was defeated in 108 BC, three commanderies were established in its place: Lelang, Lintun, and Zhenfan.
-In 107 BC, Xuantu Commandery was also established in the place of Gojoseon's ally, Yemaek.
-In 82 BC, Lintun was absorbed into Xuantu and Zhenfan absorbed into Lelang.
-In 75 BC, Xuantu moved its capital to Liaodong due to resistance from the native people.
+When Old Chosŏn was defeated in 108 BCE, three commanderies were established in its place: Lelang, Lintun, and Zhenfan.
+In 107 BCE, Xuantu Commandery was also established in the place of Gojoseon's ally, Yemaek.
+In 82 BCE, Lintun was absorbed into Xuantu and Zhenfan absorbed into Lelang.
+In 75 BCE, Xuantu moved its capital to Liaodong due to resistance from the native people.
 Lintun was transferred to Lelang.

 Although often depicted as special administrative units within the Han dynasty, excavated records suggest that these commanderies were governed no differently than those in the core regions of the Han.
 Neighboring Korean powers such as the Jinhan confederacy and Byeonhan confederacy imported goods from Lelang such as mirrors.
-As indigenous groups started to assume Han culture, a hybrid Lelang culture developed in the 1st and 2nd centuries AD.
+As the natives started to adopt the culture of the Han dynasty, a hybrid of different cultures that was unique to Lelang developed in the 1st and 2nd centuries CE.